metasoarous/toto/README.md

 ```

 The easiest way to apply this template to just the blog posts is to separate them out from the rest of the content so that we can easily apply one template to one set of files, and another to the rest.

-Imagining we reorganize the files like so:
+Imagine we reorganize the files like so:

 ```
 site-src